kubernetes-sigs/gateway-api/geps/gep-713/index.md

 A pattern known to be adopted by metaresource CRDs that support multiple merge strategies is the definition of a `strategy` field in the metaresource spec for the instances to specify the exact strategy to apply.

-Metaresource implementations SHOULD reflect in the `status` stanza of the metaresources somehow the applied merge strategies altering the effectiveness of the metaresource spec, if possible considering all the different scopes targeted by the metaresource－i.e., if metaresources is being enforced or overridden, partially or completely.
+Metaresource implementations SHOULD reflect in the `status` stanza of the metaresources how the applied merge strategies are altering the effectiveness of the metaresource spec, if possible considering all the different scopes targeted by the metaresource－i.e., if metaresources are being enforced or overridden, partially or completely.
 (See [Metaresource status](#metaresource-status) section for details.)

 #### Abstract process for calculating Effective metaresources